jmcaluyafuentes/terminal-app/README.md

 #### Step 1.
 Open your Ubuntu terminal

-Search 'Ubuntu' and click to open.
+Search 'Ubuntu' and click to open the terminal.

 #### Step 2.
 You must have a Python3 version